 Neither can really be considered ‘better’ than the other, as it all depends on the customers you’re marketing to, and your needs as a marketer.

 Whether you plan on creating instream or outstream ads, one of the most important things to consider is making them as targeted as possible – this means that, wherever your audience finds your content, it will be relevant to them.

 Utilising both instream and outstream ads is probably the best way to ensure your video marketing has the most impact.

 According to our recent video marketing survey, 91% of people said they would like to see more video from brands in 2023.
 And 73% of people said that a short video is their favourite way to learn about a product or service.

 So it’s clear that video ads have impact – whether they’re instream or outstream.

-Interested in making your own video ads?
-Click here to find out more.
+Interested in making your own?
+Head over to our video ad agency page to find out more.